 The production profile of a typical oil field shows a rapid increase to a maximum production rate, then a stable period of high production (the plateau phase), followed by a gradual decline in production.
 Without further investments, oil production will decline rapidly, and even with considerable investment to improve recovery, it can be difficult to maintain production from a field.

 Without new fields or large-scale intervention to maintain production from existing fields, oil production from the Norwegian shelf would therefore continue to decline as it did from 2001 to 2013.
-Given the high level of development activity in recent years, production is expected to remain relatively stable for the next few years.
+Given the high level of development activity in recent years, production is expected to remain relatively stable for the next few years and will increase from the early 2020s.
 Production from new fields that come on stream will compensate for the decline in production from ageing fields.
 However, in the longer term, the level of production will depend on new discoveries being made, the development of discoveries, and the implementation of improved recovery projects on existing fields.

 The figure below shows total historical production and production forecasts until 2030, distributed by maturity of the resources.